gosub-com/Zurfur/README.md

 # ![Logo](Zurfur.jpg) Zurfur

-Zurfur is is a programming language I'm designing just for fun and enlightenment.
+Zurfur is is a programming language I'm designing for fun and enlightenment.
 The language is named after our cat, Zurfur, who was named by my son.
 It's spelled **_ZurFUR_** because our cat has fur.